Agency Information Collection; Activity Under OMB Review; Report of Traffic and Capacity Statistics-The T-100 System

 Airline Industry Status Evaluations Back to Top

-The Department apprizes Congress, the Administration and others of the effect major changes or innovations are having on the air transportation industry.
+The Department apprises Congress, the Administration and others of the effect that major changes or innovations are having on the air transportation industry.
 For this purpose, summary traffic and capacity data as well as the detailed segment and market data are essential.
 These data must be timely and inclusive to be relevant for analyzing emerging issues and must be based upon uniform and reliable data submissions that are consistent with the Department's regulatory requirements.

 Mail Rates Back to Top